ir-rafio/Markdown-Documents/Data Structures Lab Test Editorial.md

 <details>
 <summary>Hint 2</summary>

-Adding a new composition to a playlist always increases its time length.
+Adding a new composition to a playlist always increases its length.

 </details>